NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/ice-slick-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "Using a [[Equipment/Frost Vial (Moderate)|Frost Vial (Moderate)]] as a catalyst, this snare spills out over the ground when triggered to create a slippery patch of ice on the ground.
-When a creature triggers this snare, it takes 2d6 cold damage and must attempt a DC 22 Reflex check saving throw."
+description: "Using a [[frost-vial-moderate|Frost Vial (Moderate)]] as a catalyst, this snare spills out over the ground when triggered to create a slippery patch of ice on the ground.
+When a creature triggers this snare, it takes `dice: 2d6` cold damage and must attempt a DC 22 Reflex check saving throw."
 powerTitle1:
 actionEconomy1:
 type1: